 Final Thoughts on Backpacks vs Wheeled Luggage for Europe

-Like I stated before, the choice between a backpack and a rolling suitcase comes down to personal preference.
-Personally, I prefer using a travel backpack.
-That’s what I recommend for budget travelers and people who are going to be visiting a lot of places.
+As I stated before, the choice between a backpack and a rolling suitcase comes down to personal preference.
+Personally, I prefer using a travel backpack—that’s what I recommend for budget travelers and people who are going to be visiting a lot of places.

 More Packing Advice For Traveling Europe